VANTA-1/CTF_Engine/README.md

 ```bash
 python scripts/deploy/init_db.py
 ```
-This command will create a  file in your project directory and populate it with a test user and a sample challenge.
+This command will create a `ctf.db` file in your project directory and populate it with a test user and a sample challenge.

 ### 5. Run the Application